LimoWanKenobi/LimoResume/resume.md

 Summary
 ----------
-Professional Software Developer, Sr. Procrastinator and Jr. Father.

-I have 7+ years of experience developing mostly web applications using C# and JavaScript, with a little of Ruby, F#, Python and C++ on the mix.
-I have been working always as a Full Stack Developer so I have the same years of inexperience on Front-end as in Back-end.
+Professional Full Stack Software Developer with 8+ years of experience developing web and desktop applications using C# and JavaScript with a little of Ruby, F#, Python and C++ on the mix.
+Experienced working in multinational and distributed teams provinding service for clients all around the globe.

-I am sure that I have learnt a lot of things all this years but I am not able to articulate exactly what... that much I have learnt.

-I love to solve problems and I like to participate in all kind of programming contests when I have time.

 Education
 ----------
 __Universidad Abierta y a Distancia de México (UNADM)__
 01/2015 - Current
 __B.S.
 Mathematics__.
 (Lic. en Matemáticas)
-I am currently a student at the national online University of Mexico.
+I am currently a second semester student at the National Online University of Mexico.

 __Facultad de Matemáticas de la Universidad de Guanajuato.
 (CIMAT)__
 08/2002 – 07/2007 _Guanajuato, Mexico_